-- 2. The November 18, 2015 joint motion of Southern California Edison Company, San Diego Gas & Electric Company, Pacific Gas and Electric Company, the Interstate Renewable Energy Council, Inc., the Clean Coalition, Robert Bosch LLC and Stem, Inc. setting forth proposed revisions to Electric Tariff Rule 21 to address interconnection of behind-the-meter, non-exporting energy storage as described in Attachment C, is granted as set forth in Today's Decision. - 3.
-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file Tier 2 advice letters within 60 days of the effective date of today's decision proposing revisions to Electric Tariff Rule 21 establishing a cost envelope of 25% for interconnection-related expenses.
-This cost envelope shall apply for five-year term.
-At minimum, the Tier 2 advice letter shall include: - Interconnection application documentation including cost envelope selection box and "technical scope package" - Memorandum account details, including explanation about each project expense, how project expenses will be tracked over time and how booked expenses will be netted across projects. - 4.
-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall apply the 25% Cost Envelope to the estimated cost provided by the utility on the Generator Interconnection Agreement (GIA) documentation.
-In order to inform the GIA to elect the Cost Envelope, projects that successfully complete either Fast Track Initial Review or Supplemental Review must pay a new \$2,500 deposit and allow an additional 20 business days for the Utility to develop a cost estimate following the completion of the engineering review phase.
-Developers applying under the Independent
+2. The November 18, 2015 joint motion of Southern California Edison Company, San Diego Gas & Electric Company, Pacific Gas and Electric Company, the Interstate Renewable Energy Council, Inc., the Clean Coalition, Robert Bosch LLC and Stem, Inc. setting forth proposed revisions to Electric Tariff Rule 21 to address interconnection of behind-the-meter, non-exporting energy storage as described in Attachment C, is granted as set forth in Today's Decision.

-Study Process must pay the required deposits and complete both a System Impact Study and Facilities Study in order to elect the Cost Envelope.
+3. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file Tier 2 advice letters within 30 days of the effective date of today's decision proposing revisions to Electric Tariff Rule 21 establishing a cost envelope of 25% for interconnection-related expenses.
+This cost envelope shall apply for five year term.

+4. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall apply the 25% Cost Envelope to the estimated cost provided by the utility on the Generator Interconnection Agreement documentation for projects that elect and successfully complete both the initial and secondary phases of a given Rule 21 study process.

-- 5. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file a Tier 2 Advice Letter within 60 days of the effective date of today's decision updating their Electric Tariff Rule 21 generator interconnection application to reflect the "technical scope package" if a developer elects to use the cost envelope framework. - 6.
-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file a Tier 2 Advice Letter within 60 days of the effective date of today's decision creating a memorandum account to track interconnection costs that are either above or below the 25% cost envelope for reasonableness review for recovery in either a general rate case or in a subsequent application.
+Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file a Tier 2 Advice Letter within 30 days of the effective date of today's decision updating their Electric Tariff Rule 21 generator interconnection application to reflect the "technical scope package" if the developers elects to use the cost envelope framework.

+6. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall each create a memorandum account to track interconnection costs that are either above or below the 25% cost envelope for reasonableness review for recovery in either a general rate case or in a subsequent application.
 The memorandum account shall include a description of the main driver(s) of the inaccurate estimate, and an explanation of how the utility attempted to mitigate or take steps to prevent estimates outside of the 25% range.

-A technical report including comprehensive and detailed information about each entry into the memorandum account shall be attached as an appendix. - 7.
-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall host workshops, in consultation with the Commission's Energy Division, at least semi-annually, to provide a forum for parties and the Commission to inquire about the utilities' interconnection process progress and to provide guidance. - 8.
-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall host a workshop within 120 days of the effective date of today's decision to discuss new data reporting requirements and formats.
+7. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall host workshops, in consultation with the Commission's Energy Division, at least semi-annually, to provide a forum for parties and the Commission to inquire about the utilities' interconnection process progress and to provide guidance.

+8. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall host a workshop within 120 days of the effective date of today's decision to discuss new data reporting requirements and formats.
 The utilities shall consult with Energy Division and create a working group to refine metrics and reporting.
 These metrics shall be added to the Rule 21 Quarterly Report.

-- 9. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file proposed revisions to Tariff Rule 21 setting forth any agreed-upon technical requirements, testing and certification processes, and effective dates for Phase 2 communication protocols and Phase 3 additional advanced inverter functions in separate Tier 3 advice letters no later than six months from the effective date of this decision. - 10.
-The parties must comply with the filing and event schedule set out in Attachment D.
+9. Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company shall file proposed revisions to Tariff Rule 21 setting forth any agreed-upon technical requirements, testing and certification processes, and effective dates for Phase 2 communication protocols and Phase 3 additional advanced inverter functions in separate Tier 3 advice letters no later than six months from the effective date of this decision.

+10. The parties must comply with the filing and event schedule set out in Attachment D.

 11. Rulemaking 11-09-011 is closed.

 This order is effective today.

-Dated at San Francisco, California
+Dated , at San Francisco, California.